leongjs98/portfolio_blog/content/topics/_index.md

 ---
 title: "Blog Topics"
-description: "All the topics that I have blogged about."
+description: "All the blog topics on by Leong"
 ---

-This page shows all the current topics of my blog.
+This page shows all my blog topics.
+They are mostly educational and aims to explain technology in simple terms.